frieda566/FlashPlay/documention.md

 # Meetings

   ## 18. August - online meeting
   online meeting together, planing next steps.
-Paula is responsible for designing the main.py interface and Frieda is reosposible for the flashcards.py interface major problem: Frieda cannot push the old repository and therefore no updates accur.
-Trying several approchaces to fix the bug however nothing works.
+Paula is responsible for designing the main.py interface and Frieda is responsible for the flashcards.py interface major problem: Frieda cannot push the old repository and therefore no updates occur.
+Trying several approaches to fix the bug however nothing works.
 No Reddit Account and no AI ChatBot was able to help us -> created a new repositories only way we were able to fix the problem
   - Problem: Flashcard editing not possible
   - established design scheme so both apps will look similar at the end
-  - Frieda: the color scheme of the buttons has to be changed so that it matches Paula's memory game
-            idea: actually writing (you/ your opponent) to understand who is who under ASCII characters adding emoji & header "Race Game"
   ### Paula
   #### Designing and Adapting the UI Framework.
   To Do: I needed to adapt the main.py file to the rest of the design scheme.